card-io/card.io-Android-source/official-release-process.md

 1. Update `release_notes.md` and commit.

-1. Run `fab sdk_reset sdk_release`, it will reset the branches and build the sdk in the `distribution-repo` folder.
-It will also tag the release.
+1. Run `fab sdk_reset sdk_release`, it will reset the branches, build the sdk in the `distribution-repo` folder, tag the release, and deploy to mavenCentral.

 1. Switch to master and merge release branch
 	```bash